file-format/Docs/en/word-processing/docx-to-txt.md

 With so much powerful APIs for working with DOCX files, Aspose offers **free** online apps for converting DOCX to TXT and other file formats.
 The benefits of using the online Aspose Apps include:

 1. `No Coding Required` - Just upload your file and get the converted document as Output
-1. `Fast and Precise` - Use the online conversion tool to convert your word files to PDF quickly and precisely
+1. `Fast and Precise` - Use the online conversion tool to convert your word files to TXT quickly and precisely
-1. `Completely Free` - Enough free conversions to let you Convert your documents to PDF and other popular formats
+1. `Completely Free` - Enough free conversions to let you Convert your documents to TXT and other popular formats

-**Want to try it?** Visit [Aspose.Words Converter App](https://products.aspose.app/words/conversion/docx-to-txt) for free conversion of DOCX to PDF.
+**Want to try it?** Visit [Aspose.Words Converter App](https://products.aspose.app/words/conversion/docx-to-txt) for free conversion of DOCX to TXT.

 ### Steps to Convert DOCX to TXT online